 The tax authority’s automated monitoring system flags three timing patterns immediately: all invoices dated 28th-30th of month (bunching), invoice sequence dates jumping backward (Invoice 001 on January 15, Invoice 002 on January 10), and gaps in invoice numbering without proper cancellation documentation.
 These patterns trigger inclusion on quarterly audit target lists.

-These automated red flags are often the primary catalyst for a Vietnam Tax Audit, where auditors will cross-examine your e-invoice timestamps against delivery logs to identify systematic revenue shifting.
+The automated red flags — bunching, backward sequencing, and unexplained gaps — are often the primary catalyst for a Vietnam Tax Audit, where auditors cross-examine e-invoice timestamps against delivery logs to identify systematic revenue shifting.
+For related-party transactions, auditors additionally verify that intercompany invoice pricing aligns with transfer pricing documentation.

 The “Time of Transfer” Rule